- Bullet Summary

 The concepts in Start with WHY are awe-inspiring and groundbreaking, yet they’re also rather simple and the book could have done with fewer repetitions.

 I find Simon Sinek to be quite dogmatic.

-He describes things as rather black and white, leaves few doors open to doubts and seem to deal with the world as if there were one single right answer.
+He describes things as rather black and white, leaves few doors open to doubts, and seems to deal with the world as if there were one single right answer.

 And while that’s charismatic for most and it’s a skill you should learn to deploy when needed, I find it jarring when it becomes a modus operandi (and opposite to a learner’s mindset as presented by Maxwell).

 - Naive view of “WHY’s” genuineness

 I find Simon Sinek’s view that the “WHY” is genuine to be quite either naive or disingenuous.